 covers voluntary advance care planning as part of your yearly “Wellness” visit.
 Medicare may also cover this service as part of your medical treatment.

-You pay nothing for this planning if your doctor or other qualified health care provider accepts
+You pay nothing for this planning if your doctor or other qualified health care provider acceptsassignment

-and this is provided as part of your yearly “Wellness” visit.
-If it’s provided as part of your medical treatment, the Part B
+and it's part of your yearly “Wellness” visit.
+If it’s provided as part of your medical treatment, the Part Bdeductible [glossary]

 For help with advance directives, visit the Eldercare Locator.